conan-io/docs/reference/tools/cmake/cmaketoolchain.rst

     other than CMake or Autotools via ``CMakeToolchain`` and ``AutotoolsToolchain``.

-    Be aware that this feature is primarily beneficial for building final univeral binaries for release purposes.
+    Be aware that this feature is primarily beneficial for building final universal binaries for release purposes.
 The default Conan behavior of managing one binary per architecture generally provides a more reliable and trouble-free experience.
 Users should be cautious and not overly rely on this feature for broader use cases.